lexruee/learning-scala/README.md

 ## Installing Scala on Arch Linux

-First, we need to install the scala package:
+First, we need to install the Scala package:

 ```
 sudo pacman -S scala
 ```

-Once installed, you should have a working scala compiler `scalac` and a scala interpreter or repl `scala`.
+Once installed, you should have a working Scala compiler `scalac` and a Scala interpreter or repl `scala`.

-Lastly, we install the scala build tool called `sbt`:
+Lastly, we install the Scala build tool called `sbt`:

 ```
 sudo pacman -S sbt